patricksurry/TaliForth2/README.md

 The first Tali Forth was my first Forth ever.
 It is hosted at [https://github.com/scotws/TaliForth](https://github.com/scotws/TaliForth) and is superceded by this version.
-The second version was strongly influence by what I learned writing Liara Forth for the 65816.
+The second version was strongly influenced by what I learned writing Liara Forth for the 65816.
 Liara and Tali 2 share large parts of their internal logic.